Changes to the immigration rules for postgraduate doctors and dentists

 I am not an authority on any of these matters.

+Disclaimer: Please read the disclaimer before proceeding.
 This is to avoid any hard feelings afterwards.

 C G Nanda Kumar (Webmaster)